The-Abhishek-Singh/Portfolio.Data/README.md

 Open a [PR](./CONTRIBUTING.md) and showcase your work with the world! 🌍✨ (Check out the CONTRIBUTING file for all the details.)

-This repo was sparked by [Ali Spittel's](https://twitter.com/ASpittel) tweet that got us thinking — What if there was one place to discover awesome portfolios, get inspired, and share your own?
+🚀 This repo was sparked while building my [Portfolio](https://www.abhishekworks.com/) — I struggled to find creative ideas, so I thought, why not create a single place to discover awesome portfolios 🌐, get inspired 💡, and share your own?

 Whether you're just starting out or leveling up your personal brand, we hope Portfolio.Data becomes your go-to inspiration hub. 💡🚀